 The German Grundschule (primary section)

 The German Primary Section (from grade 1 to grade 4) smoothly builds upon the curriculum used in the Vorschule by using the Primary curricula of the Federal States of Thüringen, following German standards in all subjects.
-The classes 4 and 5 serve as the transition from elementary school to secondary level and are based on each other instructionally and methodically.
+Classes 4 and 5 serve as the transition from elementary school to secondary level and are based on each other as to methods of instruction.
 Children who return to Germany will face no difficulties.
 Grade 3 students annually participate in renowned German centralised tests (“Kompetenztests”) in the subjects German and Mathematics.
 In line with modern German teaching standards, „Wochenplanstunden“is integrated into the timetable to support each student individually and to stimulate independent learning.

 At the German Grundschule language learning is considered as particularly important.
 In continuation of the programme used in Preschool, the proficiency in German will be tested again in grade 1, and students will accordingly receive individual or group support.
 Furthermore, students learn English starting in grade 2.
 In Grade 4 and 5, Filipino is taught to give them a better understanding of the country they reside in.